 Try to avoid weekends and Malaysian and Singaporean school holidays to also have this great experience.

-Places to stay near Legoland for families
+Where to Stay near Legoland for families

 You will all absolutely love this lego-themed hotel.